11 deep pressure exercises that calm and build strength

 One way we can do this is to apply deep pressure.
 Deep pressure provides our child with proprioceptive input, which can help regulate their nervous and sensory systems.

 Using our own body as a tool is the most effective way of applying deep pressure.
 It’s also practical as we don’t need any equipment to hand.

-The simplest technique – and the best in the heat of the moment – is to firmly push down on our child’s shoulders.
+The simplest technique – and the best in the heat of the moment – is to push down on our child’s shoulders firmly.
 They may also benefit from having their arms and torso squeezed.

 The exercises also have the benefit of improving body awareness and building strength in the arms and hands.
 This will help our child develop the manipulation and dexterity skills they need to undertake daily living activities, like writing, dressing and using tools like cutlery and scissors.